Lwt introduction/tutorial Part 2 of 2

 p''

-And more complex combinators such as choose
+And more complex combinators such as choose and

-include multiple promises in their Others
+join include multiple promises in their Others

 cancellation field.